lantins/resque-retry/README.md

 The above modification will **only** retry if a `NetworkError` (or subclass) exception is thrown.

 You may also want to specify different retry delays for different exception types.
-You may optionally set
-@retry_exceptions to a hash where the keys are your specific exception classes to retry on, and the values are your retry delays in seconds
+You may optionally set `@retry_exceptions` to a hash where the keys are your specific exception classes to retry on, and the values are your retry delays in seconds or an array of retry delays to be used similar to exponential backoff.

     class DeliverSMS
       extend Resque::Plugins::Retry
       @queue = :mt_messages

-      @retry_exceptions = { NetworkError => 30, SystemCallError => 120 }
+      @retry_exceptions = { NetworkError => 30, SystemCallError => [120, 240] }

       def self.perform(mt_id, mobile_number, message)
         heavy_lifting
       end
     end

-In the above example, Resque would retry any DeliverSMS jobs which throw a NetworkError 30 seconds later, and any DeliverSMS jobs which throw a SystemCallError 120 seconds later.
+In the above example, Resque would retry any `DeliverSMS` jobs which throw a `NetworkError` or `SystemCallError`.
+If the job throws a `NetworkError` it will be retried 30 seconds later, if it throws `SystemCallError` it will first retry 120 seconds later then subsequent retry attempts 240 seconds later.

 ### Custom Retry Criteria Check Callbacks